Co-Curricular Club Expo

 Where: P1, in the Music Department

 Rangi Players is a junior instrumental group for students in Years 7 – 10.
-All instruments are welcome, and music in a range of styles is played.
-Check out some performances here.
+All instruments are welcome, music in a range of styles is played.
+Check out some performances here

 You need to have your own instrument and have been learning your instrument for at least two terms to join.
 If you’re unsure whether you are at a high enough level talk to Mrs Kingsbury or your instrumental teacher about it.
 You must be able to commit to Rangi Players for a full year.